AASanusi/music-playlist/README.md

 ![Screenshot of updated playlist](assets/images/screenshot-of-updated-playlist.png)

 #### Repeat Or Quit Application
-  - User are given the option to repeat or quit application after viewing or adding songs.
+  - User will be given the option to repeat or quit application.
-  - This gives the user the option to either start again from the main menu or to quit the application.

 ![Screenshot to repeat or quit application](assets/images/screenshot-to-repeat-or-quit-application.png)